mysterioux/gatsby-chrisblog/content/pages/projects.md

 description: "List of projects I'm doing or have done."
 ---
 # EDTeach
-This is an application that provides a learning platform for low earning individuals willing to grow their advance their education pathway.
-It provides rich contents to prepare students to continue their education to the university level.
+This is an application that provides a learning platform for low earning individuals willing to advance their education pathway.
+It provides set of rich contents to prepare students to continue their education up to the university level.
 It brings the various career path to the palm of the student.
-It is going to be both mobile and web driven.<br>
+It is designed for both the Mobile and Web-based environment.<br>
 __tag__: **mobile, web**

 # DAREit